Kendall & Kylie Getting Stuck In An Elevator Is Why We Have Fashion Week, Social Media

-In an incident that would surely be deemed contrived even for Keeping Up with the Kardashians, model sisters Kendall and Kylie Jenner got stuck in an lift.
-Not just any lift, mind you.
-A New York Fashion Week lift.
-That's the best kind of lift.
+In an incident that would surely be deemed contrived even for Keeping Up with the Kardashians, model sisters Kendall and Kylie Jenner got stuck in an elevator.
+Not just any elevator, mind you.
+A New York Fashion Week elevator.
+That's the best kind of elevator.

 Of course, the debacle was captured on Snapchat.